sudo-js/cash/README.md

 numbers and 'px' will be added when appropriate.
 Two, by passing a hash of key:value pairs the setting of multiple styles at once is possible.

-Note: `css` is a setter only.

 #####itGoesLikeThis, not-like-this
-when passing arguments to the `css` method camel case the keys, do not pass them 'dasherized`.
+when passing arguments to the `setStyle` method camel case the keys, do not pass them 'dasherized`.
 This applies to both the single key and val case and the hash one.

     // the single style case